Dreams & Goals

 Remember, goal setting is a constant, ongoing activity not just a means to an end.
 Build in reminders to keep yourself on track, and make regular time-slots available to review your goals.
 As time goes by, your intermediate and long term goals will evolve into short term or immediate goals.
 Some goals will be achieved, while others will be modified or replaced.
 The important thing is that you will always have direction.

-Caution: Setting goals, like potential energy, is useless until action is taken to implement and achieve them.
+Setting goals, like potential energy, are useless until action is taken to implement and achieve them.